RLittlesII/rodneylittlesii/drafts/posts/stateless-rx.md

 This methods documentation states

-> Registers a callback that will be invoked every time the statemachine transitions from one state into another and all the OnEntryFrom etc methods have been invoked
+> Registers a callback that will be invoked every time the state machine transitions from one state into another and all the OnEntryFrom etc methods have been invoked

-This means we can use the state machines `OnEntryFrom` pass in an `ApplicationStateEvent` allow the mediator to execute the correct handlers and after it completes, we signal the state change to observers.
+This means we can use the state machines `OnEntryFrom` pass in an `ApplicationStateEvent` to allow the mediator to execute the correct handlers and after it completes, we signal the state change to observers.
 This checks a requirements box and is a reason why we are putting any patterns around this problem.

-It allows us to model external state with an event, express application state as a declarative machine, and handle application state transitions in a cohesive manner.
+It allows us to model the external state with an event, express the application state as a declarative machine, and handle application state transitions cohesively.
 If you need to add an operation that has to process when the application is in the background, you just add a handler of the appropriate type!

 ```csharp
 /// <summary>